t4d/StalkPhish/README.md

 # StalkPhish
 *StalkPhish - The Phishing kits stalker*

 **StalkPhish** is a tool created for searching into free OSINT databases for specific phishing kits URL.
 More, **StalkPhish** is designed to try finding phishing kits sources.
 Some scammers can't or don't remove their phishing kit sources when they deploy it.
-You can try to find these sources to extract some usefull informations as: e-mail addresses where is send stolen data, some more informations about scammer or phishing kit developper.
-From there you can extend your knowledge about the threat and organizations, and get many usefull informations for your investigations.
+You can try to find these sources to extract some useful informations as: e-mail addresses where is send stolen data, some more informations about scammer or phishing kit developer.
+From there you can extend your knowledge about the threat and organizations, and get much useful information for your investigations.

 ## Features
 - find URL where a phishing kit is deployed (from OSINT databases)